google/bms-toolkit/docs/user-guide.md

 ## Command quick reference for DR deployments

-Before creation of standby database the primary host and its database should exist.
+The primary database must exist before you can create a standby database.

-The primary database creation can be performed using [Single Instance Deployments section](#command-quick-reference-for-single-instance-deployments)<br>
+When you create the primary database, omit the `--cluster-type` option or set it to `NONE`.<br> To create the primary database, see [Single Instance Deployments section](#command-quick-reference-for-single-instance-deployments).

-without or set to NONE `--cluster-type` option.
+To create a standby database, add the following options to the command options that you used to create the primary database:

-Standby database performed the same way as single instance deployment but with options:<br>
+- `--primary-ip-addr ${PRIMARY_IP_ADDR}`
-`--primary-ip-addr` which defines the primary IP address<br>and `--cluster-type DG`.
+- `--cluster-type DG`

-1. Run an installation
+1. Install a standby database:

    ```bash
    ./install-oracle.sh \